TheProjecter/regexpline/docs/readme.txt

 Copyright
 ---------

-Regular Expression datatype for eZ publish 4.x Copyright (C) 2005-2008  Hans Melis
+Regular Expression datatype for eZ publish 3.6+ Copyright (C) 2005-2006  Hans Melis

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of